nayeemuddin-bd100/Design-Patterns/README.md

 ## Folder Structure

 - `Singleton/`: Contains the implementation of the Singleton pattern.
+  - `Singleton.js`: Example , usage and explanation how singleton pattern works.
+  - `databaseConnection.js`: contains a code implementation of a Database Connection class using the Singleton pattern.
   - `globaleState/`: Implementation globalState based on singleton pattern .
   - `caching/`: Implementation caching and storing from API call based on singleton pattern .
-  - `Singleton.js`: Example , usage and explanation how singleton pattern works.

 - `Factory/`: Contains the implementation of the Factory pattern.
   - `Factory.js`: Example usage of the Factory pattern in JavaScript.